Two Times João Liberada: Production

 The film was directed by Paula Tomás Marques, who also wrote the screenplay together with June João.
 The Portuguese filmmaker and teacher lives between Lisbon and Porto.
 Marques studied directing and cinematography at the Escola Superior de Teatro e Cinema in Lisbon, then sociology and later at the Elías Querejeta Zine Eskola in San Sebastián.
 Her previous short films have dealt with gender, sexuality and historiography, in which June João was involved in various capacities.

 Although João Liberada is a fictional character, they were created based on 17th and 18th century trial recordings of the Inquisition pursuing gender dissidents.
 Therefore, the performance of João Liberada, is by co-writer and actor June João.
-Portuguese LGBT activist André Tecedeiro plays the film's director.
+Portuguese poet and LGBT activist André Tecedeiro plays the film's director.